 On Wednesday, March 20, we are offering three skill-building workshops for faculty from 1:30 – 5:00 p.m.
 Attendees must register in advance for the workshops and there is an additional fee, please review the registration details and fees.

-Designing an Institutional Research Data Strategy using a Data Audit Framework (SBW1)
+Designing an Institutional Research Data Strategy Using a Visual Roadmap (SBW1)

 Intentional Design for Building Curricular Roadmaps to Achieve Master’s-level Global Health Learning Outcomes (SBW2)